 What else will my DNA get used for?

-Your DNA gets preserved in a time capsule for the future.
-We won’t sequence your DNA, sell your DNA, give out your DNA, or otherwise use your DNA.
+We won’t sequence your DNA, sell your DNA, share your DNA, or otherwise use your DNA.
 It’s safe.
 We take your privacy seriously.

 What about contaminating space bodies?
 Is this legal?